Mahdiazhari/ds-portfolio/README.md

 Collection of Data related projects

 ## How this repository is structured
 Each project is separated into its own folder.
-Some projects will have their own repositories.
+Some projects might have their own repositories.

 ## Projects
 ### Determinants of Amsterdam House Prices